bondy-denomy-lab/jbd-lab.github.io/philosophy/index.md

 <br/>

 ## <a id="resolution">Conflict Resolution</a>
 The JBD Lab aims to create a supportive, positive, and inclusive environment and values collaboration in and beyond the lab.
 We recognize that conflict affects lab productivity and morale/wellbeing, so we have several avenues to manage and resolve conflict.
 In the case that conflict cannot be safely resolved between the involved individuals, Joe is always available to try and address and resolve the conflict at hand.
-If additional steps need to be taken, we have the opportunity to work with an external facilitator at UCSF’s [Office of the Ombuds](https://ombuds.ucsf.edu/) or a Restorative Justice Circle Facilitator](https://studentlife.ucsf.edu/circles).
+If additional steps need to be taken, we have the opportunity to work with an external facilitator at UCSF’s [Office of the Ombuds](https://ombuds.ucsf.edu/) or a [Restorative Justice Circle Facilitator](https://studentlife.ucsf.edu/circles).
 <br/>
 <br/>